Prospects for quantum process tomography at high energies: Quantum instruments in collisions

 The black-box approach to high-energy scattering processes offers an unprecedented opportunity to explore physics beyond the perturbative Standard Model.
 In particular, the Choi matrix \eqref{Choi_exp} could be measured for processes in hadron physics, which are not calculable through Feynman diagrams.
 This would provide a new insight into the non-perturbative dynamics of quarks and gluons, which could be compared with lattice QCD simulations.

 Even more importantly, the Choi matrix reconstruction is a foundational test of the quantum theory itself, akin to Bell tests.
-Indeed, as explained in section \ref{sec:review}, quantum mechanics postulates that the map ${\cal I}_x: \rin \mapsto \rho_x$ is linear and completely positive, for any range $x$ of kinematical parameters.
-By the channel-state duality, this is equivalent to the Choi matrix $\widetilde{\cal I}_x$ being positive semi-definite in any basis.
-The latter fact can be checked directly from experiments through formula \eqref{Choi_exp}.
-If the data would suggest that $\widetilde{\cal I}_x$ has a negative eigenvalue, then this would imply that it cannot be explained by {\it any} quantum model of the scattering process.
+Indeed, as explained in Section \ref{sec:review}, quantum mechanics postulates that the map ${\cal I}_x: \rin \mapsto \varrho_x$ is linear and completely positive, for any range $x$ of kinematical parameters.
+By the channel-state duality, this is equivalent to the Choi matrix $\widetilde{\cal I}_x$ being positive semi-definite.
+This property of the map ${\cal I}_x$ can be checked directly by inspecting the smallest eigenvalue of the experimentally reconstructed Choi matrix \eqref{Choi_exp},

+If the experimental data suggest a statistically significant deviation from positivity, $\lambda_\text{min}(\widetilde{\cal I}_x) \geq 0$, then this would imply that the scattering process cannot be entirely explained by {\it any} quantum model.

-Furthermore, the postulated linearity of quantum theory implies that the action of the map ${\cal I}_x: \rin \mapsto \rho_x$ on basis states $\{\rin^k\}$ completely determines its outcome for {\it any} other state $\rin^0 \neq \rin^k$, as in formula \eqref{lin}.
-Consequently, one can directly test the linearity postulate,
+Furthermore, the postulated linearity of quantum theory implies that the action of the map ${\cal I}_x: \rin \mapsto \varrho_x$ on basis states completely determines its outcome for any other state, Consequently, one can directly test the linearity postulate as follows:

-by preparing the initial state $\rin^0$ of spin and/or flavour of the particles $\alpha$, $\beta$ and reconstructing the corresponding outgoing state $\rho^0_x$.
-Again, any discrepancy between the data on the right- and left-hand side of Eq.\ \eqref{lin_test} would suggest that the scattering process cannot be entirely modelled within quantum theory.
+Suppose that we have gathered a dataset $\{\rin^k,\varrho_x^k\}_{k=1}^K$, with $K > \din^2$, which consists of pairs of the prepared input states $\rin^k$ and the corresponding operators $\varrho_x^k$ reconstructed from quantum state tomography and cross-sections.
+Out of this dataset we choose $\din^2$ entries with linearly independent $\rin$'s (we can arrange them to be the first $\din^2$ entries) and write down from formula \eqref{Choi_exp} the block-matrices ${\cal I}_x \left( | I,J \ketbra K,L| \right)$, which in turn determine the output operators

+for all $k > \din^2.$ If the scattering process induces a linear map from the space ${\cal S}(\Hin)$ to ${\cal B}_+(\Hout)$, then we should have $\xi_x^k = \varrho_x^k$ for all $k$.
+This is a \emph{prediction} of quantum theory, which can be verified empirically.
+The test can be performed for each Choi matrix element and any input state $\rin^k$ with $k > d_{\rm in}^2$ by comparing the deviation between the prediction and the outcome to their uncertainties: \be \left| \frac{ \bra{A,B} \varrho_x^k - \xi_x^k \ket{C,D} }{ \sigma^k_{[A,B],[C,D]} } \right|^2\,, \ee where $\sigma^k_{[A,B],[C,D]}$ is the combined uncertainty including the theoretical, statistical and systematic uncertainties for the measurement and calculation of the $[A,B],[C,D]$ component of $\varrho_x^k$ and $\xi_x^k$.
+If one finds a statistically significant deviation between the prediction and outcome in any of these tests, it would be a strong indication that the scattering process involves some nonlinear dynamics of quantum information, which cannot be accommodated within the standard quantum theory.